Neural Embeddings for Web Testing: Empirical Study

-RQ\textsubscript{1} aims to assess what configuration of \tool, in terms of web embedding and classifier, is more effective at detecting near-duplicates through state-pair classification.
+RQ\textsubscript{1} aims to assess what configuration (Embedding model and network variant) of our approach, in terms of embedding and classifier, is more effective at detecting near-duplicates through state-pair classification.
 RQ\textsubscript{2} focuses on the crawl model quality in terms of completeness and conciseness.
-RQ\textsubscript{3} evaluates \tool when used for web testing, specifically assessing the test suites generated by \tool crawl models in terms of code coverage of the web apps under test.
+RQ\textsubscript{3} evaluates our approach when used for web testing, specifically assessing the test suites generated from the crawl models in terms of code coverage of the web apps under test.
+RQ\textsubscript{4} addresses the computational efficiency of our approach.
+Two sub-questions related to time efficiency are evaluated: the model training duration (RQ\textsubscript{4.1}) and inference time (RQ\textsubscript{4.2}) from 1,000 randomly selected state sample pairs.